By Michael W. Harris

 Still, not sure that I love the pink gin version of Wilder, and one okay cocktail does not a good review make.
 The earthy flavors do mix well in this one drink, but I have my doubts about mixing it in more adventurous or complex drinks.

-Venture Spirits Wilder Gin is a hard liquor to pass judgement on.
+Ventura Spirits Wilder Gin is a hard liquor to pass judgement on.
 On the one hand, it is not a bad gin.
 This is not a bottom-of-the-shelf well gin.
 However, gin is really defined by the juniper-forward flavors plus other botanicals.
-The name “gin” literally derives from the Latin for juniper via Dutch…so if flavor is not really present, then it is hard for me to call it a great gin.
+The name “gin” literally derives from the Latin for juniper via Dutch…so if a flavor is not really present, then it is hard for me to call it a great gin.

 Much like Dogfish Head and Spirit Hound (which I will review just as soon as I can get a bottle sent to me), it is a very different type and taste for gin.
 But where with those I might go the extra mile to obtain them, I do not feel like it is worth the cost to get Wilder Gin unless you are local to California.
 At $30+ a bottle plus shipping, I cannot justify the expense.
 So while I might give Wilder a Middle Shelf rating, this is more a reflection of it being a well-made and distinct spirit, as opposed to being a spirit to add to your shelf.